Weekly Unemployment Claims: Up 11K from Last Week

-The Ratio of Part-Time Employed: February 2018
+The Ratio of Part-Time Employed: April 2018

 Let's take a close look at Friday's employment report numbers on Full and Part-Time Employment.
 Buried near the bottom of Table A-9 of the government's Employment Situation Summary are the numbers for Full- and Part-Time Workers, with 35-or-more hours as the arbitrary divide between the two categories.
 The source is the monthly Current Population Survey (CPS) of households.
 The focus is on total hours worked regardless of whether the hours are from a single or multiple jobs.